This is the multi-page printable view of this section. Click here to print.

 Event-Driven

-Dolittle uses a style of Event-Driven Architecture called Event Sourcing, which means to “capture all changes to an applications state as a sequence of events”, these events then form the “truth” of the system.
-Events cannot be changed or deleted as they represent things that have happened.
+Dolittle uses an Event-Driven Architecture and supports Event Sourcing, which means to “capture all changes to an applications state as a sequence of events”, these events then form the “truth” of the system.
+Events cannot be changed or deleted as they represent facts about things that have happened.

-The history of events also forms an audit log to help with debugging and auditing.
+The history of events also forms a ready-made audit log to help with debugging and auditing.

 Microservice

-A microservice consists of one or many heads talking to one Runtime.
+A microservice, in our parlance, consists of one or many heads talking to one Runtime.
 Each microservice is autonomous and has its own resources and event store.

 The core idea is that a microservice is an independently scalable unit of deployment that can be reused in other parts of the software however you like.
-You could compose it back in one application running inside a single process, or you could spread it across a cluster.
+You could compose as one application running inside a single process, or you could spread it across a cluster.
 It really is a deployment choice once the software is giving you this freedom.

 This diagram shows the anatomy of a microservice with one head.